 A Weight Loss Consultation Benefits Doctor and Patient

-A weight loss consultation solves a number of issues for both doctor and patient.
+A weight loss consultation solves several issues for the doctor and the patient.
 A doctor knows nothing about you when you call on the phone and schedule the meeting.
-During the quick phone call with the receptionist, the doctor can learn some things about you, such as the reason for your call.
+During the quick phone call with the receptionist, the doctor can learn about you, such as the reason for your call.
 The sit-down meeting with the surgeon is the most important part.
-Only by meeting face-to-face can the doctor start asking questions to learn more about your goals and the status of your health.
+Only by meeting face-to-face can the doctor start asking questions to learn more about your goals and your health status.

 The Surgeon Can Ask About Your Weight Loss Surgery Goals